Columnist Mocks The Case Against Cord-Cutting As 'Too Many Choices'

 Re: (Score:2)

-No decent programs since decades (Score:3)
+No decent programs since decades (Score:3, Insightful)

 Re: (Score:2)